Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments for the surface code in (2 + 1)D

-Finally, we remark that the cubical complex is natural for channels based on the square lattice surface code (in CBQC) and the 6-ring fusion network (in FBQC).
-For other surface code geometries or fusion networks one can generalise the logical block template to be based on other cell complexes.
+Finally, we remark that the cubical complex is natural for blocks based on the square lattice surface code (in CBQC) and the six-ring fusion network (in FBQC).
+For other surface code geometries or fusion networks one can generalize the logical block template to other cell complexes.
+This case remains important for the 3-cells in the bulk to remain 2-colorable as they will continue to represent primal and dual checks and locations where these are not locally two colorable will correspond to twist defects (and cornerlines if one considers the exterior as a color).
+Twist defects in $\mathcal{L}_1$ are associated with an odd number of incident faces from $\mathcal{L}_2$.